simonekrogh/simonekrogh.github.io/_pages/about.md

 ---

-This website is under construction—check back again soon or reach me on email :)
+This website is under construction—check back again soon or reach me via email :)
 ======